 From vine to Vincarta – Amarone’s epic journey

-To classify as an Amarone, the wine must only include a permitted variety of grapes, the most popular being:
+To classify as an Amarone, the wine must only include a permitted variety of grapes.
+These include:

-To turn these grapes into something more intoxicating, Amarone producers use a process known as ‘appassimento’.
-Through this method, the winemakers dry out the grapes for three to four months, press them slowly, and then ferment them until dry.
-After this, they age the wine in barrels for two to five years – depending on the required finish of the wine – and then bottled, ready to ship around the world.
+To turn these grapes to wine, Amarone producers use a process known as ‘appassimento’.
+The winemakers dry out the grapes for three to four months, press them slowly, and then ferment them until dry.
+After this, they age the wine in barrels for two to five years – depending on the required finish of the wine.
+The wine is then bottled, ready to ship around the world.

 The taste of Veneto in a single glass

 Amarone wines are rich, vibrant, full-bodied and powerful.
-This is thanks to their protracted drying, fermenting and ageing process, which gives the wine a more ‘concentrated’ taste.
+This is thanks to their protracted drying, fermenting and ageing process.
+This process gives the wine a more ‘concentrated’ taste.

 Picking the perfect pairings

-A bottle of wine is always best enjoyed with good company and even better food.
-We believe Amarone is decadent enough to be drank as an evening tipple (like you would a glass of port) or as an accompaniment to rich and hearty food.
+A bottle of wine is best enjoyed with good company and even better food.
+Amarone is decadent enough to be drunk as an evening tipple (like you would a glass of port).
+Or as an accompaniment to rich and hearty food.